 |

-If you need more than a walker or manual wheelchair, but are not yet ready for a big, custom power wheelchair, we recommend asking to borrow a power scooter or standard power wheelchair from your local ALS organization loan closet.
+If you need more than a walker or manual wheelchair, but are not yet ready for a big custom power wheelchair, we recommend asking to borrow a power scooter, standard power wheelchair, or portable power wheelchair from your local ALS organization loan closet.

 |